Ontario Graduate Scholarship (OGS)

 - Students entering the third year or beyond (25 months or more) of graduate studies at the time of the application deadline must have an overall average of at least A- (8.0/10 GPA) on all graduate courses completed, even if a graduate course was taken while completing an undergraduate degree, diploma or certificate even if this course was part of the undergraduate degree, diploma or certificate.

-Faculties may require applicants to meet more rigorous academic requirements as they deem appropriate.
+Faculties may require applicants to meet more rigourous academic requirements as they deem appropriate.

 - be enrolled full-time in, or plan to enrol full-time in a graduate program for the 2019-2020 academic year at the University of Ottawa.